SoWhitIs/movies-etl/README.md

 ## Summary
-Sucessfully, created an automated script that can be used to routinely pull data at desired frequency, i.e., daily.
+Successfully, created an automated script that can be used to routinely pull data at desired frequency, i.e., daily.

-As seen, capture images of "movie_data" database creation, and subsquent tables.
+As seen, capture images of _"movie_data" _database creation, with subsequent tables.

 <p align="center">
   <i><b>"movies" Table/Database, PostgreSQL</b></i>